Rice with Exquisite Fish Broth

 OPE AND RED MULLET

-• Let the broth rest and reheat it before serving.
+• Let the broth rest and reheat before serving.
 Cook the rice al dente in another pot with plenty of salted water.

 RICE WITH FISH BROTH